 - details of who to invoice for the permit (including ABN).

-- Once you are a registered user, you can apply for a Road Opening Permit online.
-Have digital documents ready to attach to the application.
+- Apply for a Road Opening Permit online.
+Have digital files ready to attach to the application.

 - As part of the online application process, the fee is paid online by Visa or MasterCard.
 See road opening permit fees to determine your relevant code number and associated fee.